ksemilla/rhombus-api/readme.md

 A simple web application for inferring data types from a CSV or XLSX files.

-## Python Version - 3.11.6
+## Python Version - **3.11.6**

 ## Installation

-The easiest way to run the app locally is by docker and docker compose.
+The easiest way to run the app locally is by docker and docker compose since this app uses Redis.

 ### Options for installing docker